-The doctor of science in information assurance degree program enables professionals from the IA industry and global perspective.
-The program provides students an academic environment to support the development of high-level critical thinking and leadership skills as they relate to IA to develop high-level IA technical skills and provide doctoral level research experience allowing innovative and practical contributions to the IA body of knowledge.
-The program provides a balance between a strong theoretical foundation, hands-on experience and innovative research.
-Graduates will be well prepared to lead local, national or global organizations in IT-related fields and provide expert guidance for the protection of information assets.
+The program provides students an academic environment to support the development of high-level critical thinking and leadership skills, technical skills and research experience in order to provide significant contributions to the IA body of knowledge.
+The program maintains balance between a strong theoretical foundation, hands-on experience and innovative research.
+Graduates are well prepared to lead local, national or global organizations in IT-related fields and provide expert guidance for the protection of information assets.